LLNL/ppo_and_friends/README.md

 in this trap, which could negatively impact learning.
 On the other hand, if the traps are escapable, and escaping is a desired learned behavior, then using soft resets might actually be helpful in the long term.

-## Non-Terminal Done States

-### What is a non-terminal done state?
-A non-terminal done state is when an environment needs to be reset, but it hasn't technically reached a "terminal" state.
-This is type of done state is treated exactly the same as how we treat reaching our maximum allowable timesteps per episode; the episode has not reached a terminal state, but we're ending the trajectory.

-### How to use non-terminal done states
-For custom environments, you can add "non-terminal done" as an entry in the info dictionary.
-When True, this will trigger the current trajectory to end in a non-terminal state.

 # Tips And Tricks